vembuu07/ContentProviderinAndroid/README.md

-# Ex.No:3 Create Your Own Content Providers to get Contacts details.
+# Ex.No 4 Create Your Own Content Providers to get Contacts details.

 ## AIM: